Peerage of England

 The Peerage of England comprises all peerages created in the Kingdom of England before the Act of Union in 1707.
-In that year, the Peerages of England and Scotland were replaced by one Peerage of Great Britain.
+From that year, the Peerages of England and Scotland were closed to new creations, and new peers were created in a single Peerage of Great Britain.
 There are five peerages in the United Kingdom in total.

 English Peeresses obtained their first seats in the House of Lords under the Peerage Act 1963 from which date until the passage of the House of Lords Act 1999 all Peers of England could sit in the House of Lords.

+As of September 2025, there are 93 English peers: 11 dukes (including one royal duke), one marquess, 26 earls, three viscounts and 52 barons (counting peers with a higher title in one of other peerages).

 The ranks of the English peerage are, in descending order, duke, marquess, earl, viscount, and baron.
 While most newer English peerages descend only in the male line, many of the older ones (particularly older baronies) can descend through females.
 Such peerages follow the old English inheritance law of moieties so all daughters (or granddaughters through the same root) stand as co-heirs, so some such titles are in such a state of abeyance between these.

 Baronets, while holders of hereditary titles, as such are not peers and not entitled to stand for election in the House of Lords.
 Knights, dames and holders of other non-hereditary orders, decorations, and medals are also not peers.

-The following tables only show extant peerages.
+The following tables only show peerages still in existence.
 For lists of every peerage created at a particular rank, including extinct, dormant, and abeyant peerages, see: